cybozu/bugbounty/guideline/en/x-frame-options.md

 This document provides the identification policy for the X-Frame-Options: SAMEORIGIN output in API responses.

 ### What Is Clickjacking
-> Clickjacking is an attack technique that tricks users into clicking contents on a web page different from what the users perceives they are clicking on.
-Clicking on a seemingly innocuous web page from a malicious site may result in revealing user privacy information or forcing users to register information without their awareness.
+> Some websites provide login functions that can only be used by logged-in users.
+If such functions can be used only with mouse operation, users may be forced to execute unintended functions by browsing and operating a crafted external site.
+Such a problem is called a "clickjacking vulnerability," and an attack that exploits the problem is called a "clickjacking attack".

-(This is an abridged translation of some parts of the document at: https://www.ipa.go.jp/files/000026479.pdf)
+(This is an abridged translation of some parts of the document at: https://www.ipa.go.jp/security/vuln/websecurity/clickjacking.html)

 ## Is This Identified as a Vulnerability?
 Yes